AnnaWallin/AnnaWallin.github.io/_posts/2020-12-17-About-the-Master-of-Science-in-Marketing.md

-title: About the Master of Science in Marketing
+About the Master of Science in Marketing
-date: 2020-12-18

 The Master of Science in Marketing at McCombs School of Business is a 1 year STEM certified program.
 The program focuses on giving students the skills necessary to transform data, gather insights, and create robust business solutions.